Windows / External

 • Do not run repeated full formats that stress a drive with bad sectors.

-• Do not assume the drive is empty — recover before reformatting.
+• Do not assume the drive is empty.
+Recover before reformatting.

-Why Windows cannot complete the format
+Why Windows can't complete the format

 • Bad sectors that prevent the format from writing file-system structures.